somiyagawa/SINUHE-the-Hierotyper/README.md

-# Toolkit for Coptic and Ancient Egyptian
+# :bowtie: Toolkit for Coptic and Ancient Egyptian :bowtie:

 * Made by So Miyagawa
 * Tools made in ruby etc. for So's work on Coptic Digital Humanities